Codaea/portfolio/content/things/shittyrobot.md

 date: "10/4/2024"
 ---

-all the robot ideas you could ever wish for. check them out at [shittyrobots.net](https://shittyrobots.net)
+all the robot ideas you could ever wish for.
+Check them out at [shittyrobots.net](https://shittyrobots.net)

 ## Background